 Once we’ve decided what needs attention, he gets to work in Photoshop trying out ideas to help make the piece stronger.
 This is typically a 3-5 day job since he allows up to 15 painting submissions per session.

 I think the reason these critique sessions work out as well as they do is because of the way Bill goes about it, and I would recommend that anyone going into a critique session carry some of this same attitude with them.

 Here are my top 4 observations as I’ve watched his critiques:

 1) Bill has nothing but love for each student and a desire to help them achieve their painting goals.

 3) What I love most about Bill’s critiques is that he offers solutions.
 He shows how to improve the painting right there during the webinar.
 The student isn’t left feeling like the piece is hopeless.
-This is where his mastery of the subject comes in, and where I fall short when I’m critiquing his paintings.
+This is where his mastery of the subject comes in, and where I fall short when I’m critiquing Bill’s paintings.
 Many times all I can say is, “That doesn’t look right” but I don’t know why or what to do about it.

 4) Even though it wears Bill out mentally and physically – he loves it!
 He loves the opportunity to help others.
 He loves the interactions he sees between the students and the support the members of this wonderful community give one another.
 He loves seeing the paintings after artists work on them following the critique, and he loves that the artist is happy with their finished paintings.

 My bit of advice before you offer any kind of critique is to make sure you really want to help.
-And be gentle – paintings seem almost like a piece of the artist themselves.
-If you ask a friend for a critique be patient, it takes repetition and training for your friend to spot the weaknesses in your work with an art-principles-based ‘eye’.
+Be gentle – paintings seem almost like a piece of the artists themselves.
+If you ask a friend for a critique be patient, it will take repetition and training for your friend to spot the weaknesses in your work with an art-principles-based ‘eye’.

-Click below if you would like to learn more about our premium training content and gain access to members only benefits like our monthly critique session.
+Click below if you would like to learn more about our premium training content and gain access to members-only benefits like our monthly critique session.